alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Human medicines
 {:#human-medicines}

-What you need to do depends on what you're importing and where you're sending it to.

-###Supplying medicines within the [European Economic Area](https://www.gov.uk/eu-eea) (EEA)

-Make sure you have a [wholesaler licence](#wholesaler-licence) if you’re importing from within the EEA.

-If you’re importing from outside the EEA, you need a [manufacturer’s licence](#manufacturers-licence) instead.

-###Supplying medicines outside the EEA

-Make sure you have a [wholesaler licence](#wholesaler-licence) if you’re importing from outside the EEA.

-Otherwise you don’t need a licence.

-[Alternative version of the above

-What you need to do depends on what you're importing and where you're sending it to.
+What you need to do depends on what you're importing and where you're sending it.

 Make sure you have a [wholesaler licence](#wholesaler-licence) if you’re import:

--  from the [European Economic Area](https://www.gov.uk/eu-eea) (EEA) and then supply somewhere within it
+-  from the [European Economic Area](https://www.gov.uk/eu-eea) (EEA) and then supply a country within it
 -  medicines from outside the EEA and supply them to a country outside the EEA

-You need a manufacturer’s licence instead if you’re importing from, and supplying medicines to, a non-EEA country
+You need a manufacturer’s licence instead if you’re importing from outside the EEA to supply to an EEA country.

-Otherwise, you don’t need a licence]
+Otherwise, you don’t need a licence

 [If you supply medicines in the UK that you've imported from outside the EEA, is it correct that you don't need a wholesaler licence?
 This appears to contradict https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences which says 'to sell or supply medicines to anyone other than the patient using the medicine, you need a wholesaler licence']